flourishlabs/saloon-slack/README.md

 ---

 ## Responses
-Saloon's documentation is best for responses, but there are extra Slack specific methods available too.

-The most useful method you'll need is `json`:
+The most useful method you'll need on a Response object is `json`:
 ```php
 $response->json('channel_id');
 $response->json('message_ts')
 ```
 <br/>

+[Saloon's documentation](https://docs.saloon.dev/the-basics/responses) is best for responses, but there are extra Slack specific methods available too.
 - `hasWarning(): bool` & `warning(): string`
     From [Slack docs](https://api.slack.com/web#slack-web-api__evaluating-responses): In the case of problematic calls that could still be completed successfully, ok will be true and the warning property will contain a short machine-readable warning code (or comma-separated list of them, in the case of multiple warnings).
     ```php